 Unusually, these phase 2 trials are privately funded with no involvement of any pharmaceutical companies.
 However, the phase 3 trial, which will provide definitive data on the effectiveness of the BCG vaccine, is significantly more expensive and will probably require the participation of a corporation.

 At this time, the BCG vaccine is generic (it’s over 100 years old, so patents had expired decades ago).
 There is only one licensed manufacturer of the vaccine in the USA, Organon Teknika Corporation, a division of Merck.
 Even though the vaccine is generic, only pharmaceutical companies with vaccine manufacturing facilities, requiring large capital investment, would probably get involved.

 There’s one more reason that the manufacturer of the BCG vaccine needs to eventually be involved in the trial.
-The whole purpose of phase 1, 2, and 3 clinical trials is to eventually gain FDA approval for a new drug, or, in this case, for a new indication.
+The whole purpose of phase 1, 2, and 3 clinical trials is to eventually gain FDA approval for a new drug, or, in this case, for a new indication, treating diabetes.
 Even if Dr. Faustman’s research shows that the vaccine can prevent diabetes, without FDA approval for a change in the labeling of the vaccine, it technically cannot be used for type 1 diabetes.
 And legally, Organon Teknika cannot promote it for type 1 diabetes without FDA approval.

 Finally, there are several things we don’t know that need to be fully researched before this vaccine becomes a medical tool: